paulstraw/FancySelect/readme.md

 Updating Options
 ----------------

-If the options in your select change after initializing FancySelect, you can tell it to rebuild the list of options by triggering `replace` on the select element.
+If the options in your select change after initializing FancySelect, you can tell it to rebuild the list of options by triggering `update.fs` on the select element.

 ### JavaScript